programminghistorian/ph-submissions/en/drafts/originals/corpus-analysis-with-spacy.md

     print(token.text, token.pos_)
 ```

-{% include figure.html filename="or-en-corpus-analysis-with-spacy-11.png" alt="Visual description of figure image" caption="Figure 11: Example output of text and parts of speech generated by spaCy" %}
+{% include figure.html filename="or-en-corpus-analysis-with-spacy-11.png" alt="Output from command to print each word in the sentence, "This is ' an example ? sentence" along with their corresponding part of speech tags PRON, AUX, PUNCT, DET, PUNCT, NOUN, PUNCT, NOUN." caption="Figure 11: Example output of text and parts of speech generated by spaCy" %}

 Let's try the same process on the student papers.
 Since we'll be calling the nlp pipeline on every paper in the DataFrame, we should first define a function that runs the pipeline on whatever input text is given.
 Functions are a useful way to store operations that will be run multiple times, reducing duplications and improving code readability.
 ```